isabella232/advertising-cloud.en/help/dsp/glossary.md

 GRPs are the standard currency that broadcast TV has used to plan, purchase and measure campaigns since the 1950s.
 The GRP represents a combination of reach (how many people saw an ad) and frequency (how many times, on average, did people see an ad).
 GRPs for TV broadcast are usually measured according to the households reached by an advertisement, typically within a target demographic (TGRP).
 As consumption of video has moved online, there have been many attempts to move GRPS to the online world.

 *Impression*
-An impression is generated each time the video player loads on the page
+A single display of an ad on a web page, mobile app, or other delivery medium.
+For a video ad, an impression is generated each time the video player loads on the page.
+A user doesn't have to see or click the ad for it to count as an impression.

 *Impression Pixels*
 fire in the background to count an impression, a view (the video starting to play) or that the video has been viewed 25, 50, 75 or 100% of the way through.
 The viewer doesn’t see anything connected to the pixel.